-Health and Energy Pu-238 and Pu-239/240 concentrations in semiannual composite air samples are in good agreement with the exception of one composite sample collected from 100K Area.
-Health reported a positive concentration for both Pu-238 and Pu-239/240 while Energy did not.
-In addition, plutonium is not typically detected in air samples from the 100 Area.
+Plutonium is occasionally detected in air samples from the 200 Area.
 Historically, when concentrations are below or only slightly above the detection limit, the Health and Energy data are in good agreement.
-However, in cases where the concentration is above the detection limit, Health often reports higher concentrations, up to four times greater than those reported by Energy.
+However, in cases where the concentration is above the detection limit, Health often reports higher concentrations.
+In 2020, one result for Pu-239/240 was twenty-seven times higher the concentration reported by Energy.